 From the backseat of the car, my daughter asked me to tell her a story.
 Since we were on the way to her annual well child exam, I wondered if she was seeking a virtual role play in which the heroine of my story would be on her way to the doctor, too.
-So, sure enough, Kittenpants (the heroine of most of our stories lately, name chosen by my child) was, indeed, about to get her checkup.
+So, sure enough, Kittenpants (the heroine of most of our stories lately, name chosen by my child) was, indeed, about to get her checkup and had some doctor anxiety.
 As I continued, my child kept asking for more detail.
 My hunch had been correct.
 She very much wanted to know what she was about to get into, but safely first, through a story.

-- Go to the doctor and dentist—yours, that is.
 And take him along to observe.
 Rather than having someone care for your child while you're at your appointments, let him see you undergo many of the same processes he'll encounter when it's his turn.
-There's a lot to be said for desensitization; the more you expose him to a situation, the less foreign, and less scary, it might be (particularly when there's no threat to him).
+There's a lot to be said for desensitization to reduce dentist and doctor anxiety; the more you expose him to a situation, the less foreign, and less scary, it might be (particularly when there's no threat to him).
 Did I take my daughter into surgery with me last summer?
 Heck no, of course not.
 But she comes with me to every physical, every sick visit, and every routine maintenance activity I schedule.
 The more she can get comfortable with the concept of doctors in general, the easier it is when it's her turn.
 A couple of doctors have even offered to have her "help" with my checkups, to which she gladly agrees (only in kid-safe ways, such as using the stethoscope).
 Talk about removing the fear factor!
 To the extent that you can, eliminate your child's fear of the unknown.
 Before her appointment, let her know what to expect there.
 Recall what she's seen, and talk her through what she hasn't.

 Look for a doctor or dentist who your kid seems to like and who shows respect for her, even during "non-negotiable" parts of the visit.
 Even very young kids have strong feelings about who they like and don't.
 To the extent possible, follow their lead.
 If your child has an ear infection but won't let Dr. Amazing look in her ears, see if said doctor will perform the exam while your child is in the safety of your arms.
+This can substantially reduce your child's doctor anxiety.
 If that's not feasible, stand next to her exam table while you touch her reassuringly.
 If your doctor's approach is "my way or the highway," it might not be the best fit.
 I don't know about you, but if a person 4x my size approached me in a way that made me feel uncomfortable and my caretaker let him, I'd have a problem with that.
 The procedure might need to happen, but the provider's approach and demeanor should be a peaceful and collaborative one.
 There are plenty of fish in the proverbial sea, and that applies to medical professionals, too.
 Find the best match for each of your children.
 This isn't your doctor; it's theirs.

-- Let your child develop her own thoughts about the appointment.
 Pay attention to the messages that you inadvertently send about your doctor and dental visits.
-If all your child ever hears you say is how much you hate going, he'll internalize that and save those feelings for when it's his turn.
+If all your child ever hears you say is how much you hate going, he'll internalize your doctor anxiety and save those feelings for when it's his turn.
 Moreover, let your child decide how he feels about each part of the visit.
 The first time my child saw me give blood, she saw me look away (I can't watch), but she got as close to my blood-giving arm as the phlebotomist would let her.
 She was fascinated.
 The next time she saw a needle, she stared right at it as her doctor gave her a shot.
 She didn't cry.
 (Whaaaat?
 Whose child is this?)
 I was shocked, but relieved that I hadn't projected my own needle-anxiety upon her.
 After the fact, she told me that it had hurt a bit, but my worries about how she'd handle it far exceeded the stress of the actual event.